sarvex/meshery/docs/pages/extensibility/providers.md

 Interwoven into Meshery’s web-based, user interface are a variety of extension points.
 Each extension point is carefully carved out to afford a seamless user experience.
 Each extension point is identified by a name and type.
 The following Meshery UI extension points are available:

 - **Name:** "navigator"
-  **Type:** Menu Items
+  **Type:** Full Page(s) and Menu Item(s)
-  **Description:** This is supposed to be a full page extension which will get a dedicated endpoint in the meshery UI.
-And will be listed in the meshery UI’s navigator/sidebar.
-Menu items may refer to full page extensions.
+  **Description:** This extension allows one or more menu items to be displayed in Meshery UI's "navigator" menu (left hand side menu).
+Each menu item allows a full page extension each with their own dedicated endpoint to be dynamically incorporated in Meshery UI.
+Menu items may refer to different full page extensions.

 - **Name:** "user_prefs"
   **Type:** Single Component
-  **Description:** This is supposed to be remote react components which will get placed in a pre-existing page and will not have a dedicated endpoint.
-As of now, the only place where this extension can be loaded is the “User Preference” section under meshery settings.
+  **Description:** Remote react components which will get placed in a pre-existing page and will not have a dedicated endpoint.
+This single component extension is dedicated to the “User Preference” section under "Settings" in Meshery UI.

 - **Name:** "Account"
-  **Type:** Full Page
-  **Description:** Remote Reactjs components (or other) are placed in a pre-existing page and will have dedicated endpoint: `/extension/account`.
+  **Type:** Full Page(s); Single Menu Item **Description:** This extension allows one or more menu items to be displayed in Meshery UI's "User" menu (top, right-hand side menu).
+A single menu item entitled "Account" will be displayed.
+Remote Providers may incorporate one or more remote Reactjs components (or other) are into this pre-existing Accounts page.
+Endpoints for each respective menu item will be located at endpoint: `/extension/<endpoint-name>`.
+Additional menu items and endpoints may be added within this extension point and will be automatically incoporated by Meshery Server/UI.

 - **Name:** /extension/\<your name here>
   **Type:** Full Page
-  **Description:** The Provider package is unzipped into Meshery server filesystem under `/app/provider-pkg/<package-name>`.
+  **Description:** The Provider package is unzipped into Meshery Server filesystem under `/app/provider-pkg/<package-name>`.

-Remote Providers must fulfill the following endpoints:
+Remote Providers _MUST_ fulfill the following endpoints:

 1. `/login` - return valid token
 1. `/logout` - invalidating token
 1. `/capabilities` - return capabilities.json

+Remote Providers _MAY_ fulfill the following endpoints:

+1. `/extension/<custom-endpoint-name>/<another-custom-name/...`

 ## UI Extension Points